-Cooperation among local governments in the Atlanta region is a long-standing tradition.
-ARC and its predecessor agencies have coordinated the planning efforts in the region since 1947, when the first publicly-supported, multi-county planning agency in the United States was created.
+Cooperation among local governments in the Atlanta region is a long-standing tradition, the Atlanta Regional Commission (ARC) and its predecessor agencies have coordinated the planning efforts in the region since 1947, when the first publicly-supported, multi-county planning agency in the United States was created.
 At that time, the Metropolitan Planning Commission (MPC) served DeKalb and Fulton counties and the City of Atlanta.
 Since then, ARC membership has grown to its current size of 10 counties and 70 municipalities.

 Georgia law stipulates a mandatory annual local funding formula.
 These funds from local governments are used to match federal and state funding dollars.

-The Board membership of the Atlanta Regional Commission is composed as follows:
+The Board membership of ARC is composed as follows:

 - Each County Commission Chairman in the region